ScodeC-kk/Finding-Tools-Linux-Gui/README.md

 # Finding-Tools-Linux-Gui

-A very sample tool to use finding command in gui in linux
+A very sample tool to use finding command in gui on linux

 This program run on python2.7